ShiQiu0419/DRNet/README.md

 Download the [ShapeNet Part Dataset](https://shapenet.cs.stanford.edu/media/shapenetcore_partanno_segmentation_benchmark_v0_normal.zip) and upzip it to your rootpath.
 Alternatively, you can modify the path of your dataset in `cfgs/config_partseg_gpus.yaml` and `cfgs/config_partseg_test.yaml`.

+## CUDA Kernel Building

+For PyTorch version <= 0.4.0, please refer to [Relation-Shape-CNN](https://github.com/Yochengliu/Relation-Shape-CNN).
+For PyTorch version >= 1.0.0, please refer to [Pointnet2_PyTorch](https://github.com/erikwijmans/Pointnet2_PyTorch).

+**Note**
+In our DRNet, we require Farthest Point Sampling (`pointnet2_utils.furthest_point_sample`) to down-sample the point cloud.
+Also, we adpot Feature Propagation (`pointnet2_utils.three_nn` and `pointnet2_utils.three_interpolate`) to up-sample the feature maps.

 ## Training

     sh train_partseg_gpus.sh

-Due to the complexity of DRNet, we support Multi-GPU via `nn.DataParallel <https://pytorch.org/docs/stable/nn.html#torch.nn.DataParallel>`.
+Due to the complexity of DRNet, we support Multi-GPU via `nn.DataParallel`.
 You can also adjust other parameters such as batch size or the number of input points in `cfgs/config_partseg_gpus.yaml`, in oder to fit the memory limit of your device.

 ## Citation